awsdocs/aws-cdk-guide/v2/cli.md

 cdk deploy MyStack --parameters uploadBucketName=UpBucket --parameters downloadBucketName=DownBucket
 ```

-If you are deploying multiple stacks, you can specify a different value of each parameter for each stack by prefixing the name of the parameter with the stack name and a colon\.
+If you are deploying multiple stacks, you can specify a different value of each parameter for each stack\.
+To do so, prefix the name of the parameter with the stack name and a colon\.
 Otherwise, the same value is passed to all stacks\.

 ```
 cdk deploy MyStack YourStack --parameters MyStack:uploadBucketName=UploadBucket --parameters YourStack:uploadBucketName=UpBucket